Maymana: Land use

 Maymana is a trading and transit hub in northern Afghanistan.
 Just over half of the land in Maymana is non built-up (57%) consisting largely of agriculture.
 The central districts (2-5) have higher dwelling density and clear road grids.
-The outer districts(1, 7-10) are characterized by more agricultural land.
+The outer districts (1, 7-10) are characterized by more agricultural land.

 Population

-During the 19th century, the population of the settlement was estimated at 15,000–18,000 and was assumed to be a dominantly Uzbek city due to the market language which was mostly Chagatai language (Uzbeki).
-However, documents show it was a city of different ethnicities and people such as Tajiks, Turkmens, Pashtuns and Baluch.
+During the 19th century, the population of the settlement was estimated at 15,000–18,000 families (or roughly 75,000-95,000 individuals) and was assumed to be a dominantly Uzbek city due to the market language which was mostly Chagatai language.
+However, documents show it was a city of different a minority of ethnicities and people such as Turkmens, Tajiks.
 In 1958, the population was estimated to be 30,000.
 By 1979 this had risen to 38,250, and by 1982 to 56,973.
 Since there was never an official population census, those previous data should not be taken seriously.
 In 2004, it was estimated that Maymana has a population of 75,900 but was not backed by any evidence.
 In 2015, the population was estimated to be 149,040 by UN supported observers.
 Maymana has 10 districts and a total land area of 3,461 hectares.
 The total number of dwellings in this city are 16,560.